 This exhibit highlights the animals of the world and their growing encounters with humanity.
 Students’ compositions feature a thought-provoking interplay between wildlife and man-made environments.

-This exhibit celebrates student artists in the local community and provides a powerful experience for them to work together and present their art in a professional setting.
+This exhibit celebrates Jackson Hole High School student artists and provides a powerful experience for them to work together and present their art in a professional setting.
 To create this exhibit, a small group of student curators will conceive of a theme to present to over fifty of their peers who then create artwork based on that theme.
 This program promotes a student-centered learning agenda and offers local high school artists personal responsibility in generating a high quality, engaging product for museum visitors of all ages and backgrounds to enjoy.

 Thank you to Jackson Hole High School Student Curators Kendyl Gersten, Lucy Kimmel, and Aspen Waldron.